 Experienced EMDR clinicians will recognize that often clients will list 2-5 PC once asked this question the first time in the protocol, particularly if you give them a list of PC.
 One of them is typically a more future tense phrase like the example above.

-What I noticed that it was an easier to process, they did digest their addiction, and they had a stronger felt sense in their VoC.
+What I noticed is that it is easier for the client to process, they did digest their addiction, and they had a stronger felt sense in their VoC.
 If timed right, the consolidation and generalization process in the desensitization and reprocessing provide the opportunity to solidify the new core beliefs in their reprocessing and/or reaffirms their purpose and recovery.
 The timing should be after they processed the majority of their traumas, themes, and/or core beliefs.
 I also look at a time in their treatment where they have started to empower themselves in their personal life i.e. speaking up for their needs as a result of their recovery work and EMDR therapy.
 I believe that clients are more likely to give up this addictive behavior/relationship if they see a new one forming that they believe in.
 Ultimately, this allows the person, in the memory system, to reprioritize this adaptive coping skill as ineffective, outdated, and something that they used to do.

 Another point to make is what can be targeted with this.
 I have done this adaption with gambling, eating disorders, and co-dependency.
 I work with a lot of DV survivors and what I have learned, in the cluster or target sequence, is that this is the memory that is stuck but is often not identified by the client as a target.
 I did this recently with a client who was processing the last of her DV relationships and it was pretty charged cluster with multiple murder attempts, hospitalizations, and ended with a suicide.
 I decided to direct her to do the moment that she first fell for him as a solution to her being "alone problem."
 She did the whole relationship cluster that resulted in a new confidence that was undeniably strong.
 I believe that the reason for this was that there was self-forgiveness regarding the guilt and shame around her role in getting into this relationship and the subsequent events that followed.
 It was quite beautiful.